pretix/pretix/doc/api/resources/checkinlists.rst

-auto_checkin_sales_channels           list of strings            All items on the check-in list will be automatically marked as checked-in when purchased through any of the listed sales channels. allow_multiple_entries                boolean                    If ``true``, subsequent scans of a ticket on this list should not show a warning but instead be stored as an additional check-in. allow_entry_after_exit                boolean                    If ``true``, subsequent scans of a ticket on this list are valid if the last scan of the ticket was an exit scan.
+auto_checkin_sales_channels           list of strings            All items on the check-in list will be automatically marked as checked-in when purchased through any of the listed sales channels. allow_multiple_entries                boolean                    If ``true``, subsequent scans of a ticket on this list should not show a warning but instead be stored as an additional check-in. allow_entry_after_exit                boolean                    If ``true``, subsequent scans of a ticket on this list are valid if the last scan of the ticket was an exit scan. rules                                 object                     Custom check-in logic.
+The contents of this field are currently not considered a stable API and modifications through the API are highly discouraged.
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.10